-Department: Intercultural Studies & Languages Program: Intercultural Studies & Languages Credits: 3
+College of Missions Program: Intercultural Studies & Languages Credits: 3

 Students will learn theory, skills and resources for second language acquisition without becoming deeply involved in the grammar or literature of the language.
 Emphasis is on bonding, serving and learning in a guest culture.